ceilfors/gq/README.md

   0.2s run: new File('long-xml').text='<xml><root><chi..ren></root></xml>' (file:///tmp/gq0615b779-20dc-4a7e-bcca-8e2b63c7c8a8.txt)
   ```

-  Notice the printed value above that the long xml has been shortened with **..** in the middle.
+  Notice the printed value above that the xml file content has been shortened with **..** in the middle.
 You will also see the link to the file where the actual value will be stored i.e. **file:///tmp/gq0615b779-20dc-4a7e-bcca-8e2b63c7c8a8.txt**.
+A new randomly generated file will be created every time there is a long value found.

 - [x] @CompileStatic

-  You will be able to use gq in conjunction with @CompileStatic
+  You will be able to use gq in conjunction with @CompileStatic.

 - [x] /tmp/gq formatting